practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 $
 ```

-As seen above, a compilation to a WebAssembly binary file can make a speedier program, but with an execution time of around 30 milliseconds it's not a quantum leap into the league of super-fast programming languages with this microbenchmark program.
+As seen in the diagram above, a compilation to a WebAssembly binary file can make a speedier program, but with an execution time of around 30 milliseconds it's not a quantum leap into the league of super-fast programming languages with this microbenchmark program.

 A reason for this may be the fact that by default WebAssembly binary files are not ahead-of-time (AOT) compiled; see **Wasmtime** for compiling to "compiled wasm" (~.cwasm) files: https://docs.wasmtime.dev/cli-options.html#compile